Passive Market Impact: A Point Process Approach: Introduction

 In this paper, we propose a novel approach to model the market impact of limit orders.
-The idea consists of weighting the market order flow to take into account the current limit order book state.
+The idea consists in weighting the market order flow to take into account the current limit order book state.
 Specifically, we denote by $q^a_t$ and $q^b_t$ the ask and bid limit order book states at time $t$.
 In \eqref{eq:price}, the price jumps of a constant $\kappa$ if a market order is placed at time $t$.
 Here, we replace this constant $\kappa$ by $\kappa(q^a_t)$ and $\kappa(q^b_t)$ depending on the side of the market order.
-In Section \ref{sec:model}, we introduce a dynamic for $q^a$ and $q^b$ inspired by the Queue Reactive model \cite{huang2015simulating} and we set
+In Section \ref{sec:model}, we introduce a dynamic for $q^a$ and $q^b$ inspired by the Queue Reactive model in Huang et al. \cite{huang2015simulating} and we set

 Although this extension is conceptually straightforward, it introduces several technical challenges, as the volumes available in the ask and bid queues depend on the arrival of market orders.
 Nevertheless, we demonstrate that the price process is well-defined, see Theorem \ref{thm:finiteness:price:lim} for more details.
 In this model, $\kappa$ can be interpreted as a price resistance coefficient.
 This suggests that $\kappa$ should be a decreasing function, reflecting that it is harder for the price to move when available volume is higher.
 We use this approach to study market impact in this setup, as described in Section \ref{sec:mi}.
 Although a closed-form solution is not obtainable in this model due to its complexity, we derive approximations for the market impact in Section \ref{sec:applications} when the market is near its stationary state.
 In this scenario, we show that the average instantaneous impact of a unit-volume limit order is given by